gamelost/pcgen-rules/README.md

 You will need the PCGen data files in a separate directory.
 Edit the `Makefile` accordingly if you use a directory other than `data/`.

 Currently the code just parses `.pcc` and `.lst` files; this is still a work in progress.
 See [todo.org](todo.org) for a more detailed listing of what needs to be done.
+(I have begun the process of cleaning up the PCGen data as certain parts were too messy to deal with.
+Ping me if you want an updated data/ listing; I plan to push this listing upstream eventually.)

 `.lst` file parsing status: